You found the vehicle of your dreams and the dealership offered you what you believe is a fair amount for your trade. So, now what?

 What additional documents are needed?

 Documentation required to trade in your vehicle will vary depending on the state in which the vehicle is titled and registered, along with the dealership requirements.
-It’s important that you understand your responsibilities when trading in your vehicle, though, so if there is a form that you find confusing, make sure you ask questions before signing.
+You should understand your responsibilities when trading in your vehicle, so if there is a form that you find confusing, make sure you ask questions before signing.

 During the payoff process